-The difference in the syntax is because slicedFrames will contain at least one calibration frame along with the science frames, but the slicedCube does not.
-To get a listing of what each slice is, you need to inspect the MasterBlockTable for slicedFrames (or use the method to get a listing, when that method is implimented).
+The difference in the syntax is because slicedFrames will contain at least one calibration frame along with the science frames, so you specify to select out a science slice, but the slicedCube does not, so you can simply select any slice.
+To get a listing of what each slice is you need to inspect the MasterBlockTable for slicedFrames.
+(A task of method to do this will be provided, a temporary work-around is given below.)
 For the slicedCubes there is currently no MasterBlockTable but the order of the cubes in the slicedCubes is the same as the order of the frames in the slicedFrames.
-In Chap.
-4 we explain the BlockTable entries.

-It is possible that for each frame or cube you will want to look at these individual spectra in each spaxel, to check their consistency (remember, there are 16 spectra, from 16 pixels, per cube spaxel).
-Previously we introduced two GUIs that can be used to inspect Frames products (and explained the alternative manual methods if you have an older version of HIPE in which these GUIs do not work on Frames).
-For the cube created in this part of the pipeline, which has class PacsCube, the SpectrumExplorer will work, the PACS product viewer may not.
+It is likely that for each frame or cube you will want to look at these individual spectra in each spaxel.
+As explained before, a right-click on the frame or cube in the Variables panel will tell you which viewers (GUIs) you can use to inspect the product (Spectrum Explorer and PPV), or you can use PlotXY in a manual way.
+For the cube created in this part of the pipeline, which has class PacsCube, the SpectrumExplorer will work, the PPV may not.
 Use of the SE is described in <LINK>.
-If it is not offered for your frames or cubes then you will need to inspect your spectra in a more manual way.
-In these next sections we will also explain a little about what you will be looking for when you inspect your frames and cubes, and we will also explain how to plot the pointing; hence it is worth reading the next sections even if you use the SE to inspect your pipeline processing.
+If it is not offered for your frames or cubes then you will need to inspect your spectra in the manual way.

-For the Level 0.5 frame, before you send it to a cube, you may want to check the spectra after the task slicedSpecFlagGlitchFrames and those that change the state of the data (see the explanation in 3.5.1), you may want to compare the spectra from the same pixels of nod A and B (to see by how much they differ), and you may want to check on how well the flatfielding has been done.
+For the Level 0.5 frame, before you send it to a cube, you may want to check the spectra after the task slicedSpecFlagGlitchFrames and those that change the state of the data (see Sec.
+3.5.1; mainly the slicedSpecDiffChop, slicedRsrfCal, and slicedSpecRespCal).
+How to do this (GUI or manual) was discussed in the previous pipeline's section.
+Here we will show you how to select out spectra manually from different nods and grating scans so you can compare them.
+Again, this is done most easily with the Spectrum Explorer, but the manual methods are explained here, as well as what it is you are looking at.
 Since the final task of this level of the pipeline only rearranges the spectra of the input slicedFrames to turn them into a cube, inspecting the slicedFrames or the slicedCubes will show much the same thing.